Purple Ocean Strategy: The Smart Middle Ground for Modern Brands

 Instead of asking how to disrupt an entire industry, marketers can focus on identifying tensions or gaps within the category.
 Solving these specific problems can create differentiation without requiring massive reinvention.

 Strategic improvements often work best when they target predictable parts of a category.
+A clear one-page strategy helps teams execute this with focus.
+And understanding how the brain filters marketing can sharpen which differentiators are actually worth pursuing.

 Ways to apply the strategy: